axd6044-sketch/Bioinformatics-course-projects/README.md

 # Bioinformatics-course-project
-This has the assignments for BMMB 852
+This has the weekly assignments for BMMB 852